royal-markets/royal-protocol/README.md

 6. **[RecoveryProxy](./src/extra/RecoveryProxy.sol)** - A smart contract that can be set as the `recovery` address for an account.
 Intended to be used by entities offering "Recovery-as-a-Service".
 7. **[ProvenanceToken](./src/extra/ProvenanceToken.sol)** - A simple ERC721 NFT contract.
 Each ProvenanceClaim can optionally have a corresponding NFT token.
 This contract specifically was designed to be used with the ProvenanceRegistrar contract.
 8. **[ProvenanceRegistrar](./src/extra/ProvenanceRegistrar.sol)** - A smart contract that can register provenance on behalf of other users.
-For that to work, this contract's address needs to be registered as the `custody` address of some protocol account, and delegations from users need to be set to this smart contract address on [delegate.xyz](https://delegate.xyz/).
+For that to work, delegations from users need to be set to this smart contract address on [delegate.xyz](https://delegate.xyz/).
+9. **[RoyalProtocolAccount](./src/extra/RoyalProtocolAccount.sol)** - An `abstract` contract with logic for managing a RoyalProtocol account and registering ProvenanceClaims from a smart contract.
+Extended by the `ProvenanceRegistrar` contract.

 ## Deployments